WSLockhart/WSLockhart.github.io/physics.md

 (coming soon!)

+---

-### Projects / Code:
+### Other Projects / Code:

-* *Asteroids*: a Newtonian gravity simulator.
+* **Asteroids**: a Newtonian gravity simulator.
 Download the [python code](https://github.com/WSLockhart/Asteroids)
-* *Particle Mesh Code*.
-Last spring I co-wrote a particle mesh code for a course in cosmology.
+* **Particle Mesh Code**: Last spring I co-wrote a particle mesh code for a course in cosmology.
 The code loosely simulates large-scale structure formation in the universe.
 Check out one of the final videos [here](https://www.youtube.com/watch?v=aPW5df8Cvrc)
-* *On the Shoulders of Giants* - a project to compile the all-time great pedagogical physics problems.
+* **On the Shoulders of Giants**: A project to compile the all-time great pedagogical physics problems.
 I hope that someday this can be a lovely resource for students and teachers alike.
 Problem suggestions are welcome!
 You can see a sample page [here](/docs/TimelessProblems_sample.pdf)

 ---